Yvette Dugay

 Yvette Dugay (born Audrey Lee Pearlman; June 24, 1932 - October 14, 1986) was an American actress.
 She was often credited as Yvette Duguay.

 Early years

-The daughter of Mr. and Mrs. William Pearlman, she began acting at the age of six months, and continued her career well into adulthood, proving to be one of the few child stars of the time to maintain a successful career.
+Dugay was born in Paterson, New Jersey, the daughter of Mr. and Mrs. William Pearlman.
+She began acting at the age of six months, and continued her career well into adulthood, proving to be one of the few child stars of the time to maintain a successful career.

-Although Duguay’s family reportedly originated in Marseilles, France, as wine merchants, she was recorded to have been born in Paterson, New Jersey.
+Duguay’s family reportedly originated in Marseilles, France, as wine merchants.
 Her family decided to move to Hollywood when Duguay was two years old, where she lived for her entire life.
 Dugay graduated from Hollywood High School in 1950.